QwilApp/gasofo/README.md

         return data + more_data
 ```

-Here we defined a the service `MyService` with a couple of Needs ports and a single Provides port named
+Here we defined the service `MyService` with a couple of Needs ports and a single Provides port named
 "my_feature".

 Methods on instances of this class can be called just like a regular class, but only the ones tagged